In This Article

-Plan on exfoliating prior to your wax?
+Plan on exfoliating before your wax?
 Petak says to make sure to use a film-free exfoliant that rinses clean off the skin rather than leaving it coated in oil 24 to 48 hours before your wax.
-She recommends European Wax Center’s exfoliating gel as it’s non-abrasive and contains their exclusive Comfort Blend™ to help calm, nourish, and restore skin.
+She recommends European Wax Center’s exfoliating gel; it’s non-abrasive and contains their exclusive Comfort Blend™ to help calm, nourish, and restore skin.

 As far as length goes, Petak recommends that your hair is at least one-quarter inch long—about the size of a sprinkle.
-"It’s a good idea to stop shaving at least five days prior to your waxing reservation," Petak says.
+"It’s a good idea to stop shaving at least five days before your waxing reservation," Petak says.